Shipping to:

 *Each box comes with 14 Nespresso®-compatible capsules.

-*Any capsules labelled as a "sale" item have a remaining shelf life between 2-8 months.
+*Any capsules labeled as a ‘sale’ item have a remaining shelf life of 2 to 4 months.

 Size: